Atiqul-Isla/book-club/README.md

 # Conclusion

 I still have bigger plans for this app, but at the moment I am satisfied with the new challenges I overcame and what I have learned overrall my creating the app.
 I would still like to work on this app in the future but I also want to create even newer applications with the Django framework.
 I will revisit this app at a later date.
-If you would like to see the app as it's not deployed yet, a link to a quick unlisted youtube video is at the top of this page.